 Even parents who speak Guaraní do not want their children to learn it in school.
 They said that they already speak the language at home.
 They want their children to learn Spanish in school or any other foreign language, which they believe would be more beneficial to their children’s future.

 It is going to be a steep uphill climb for the ministry.
 It would be difficult to change the perspective of the people on the indigenous language.
 However, they are doing things systematically in encouraging the use of Guaraní in government offices.

-In 2017 units in every government department were set up so that written communication intended for the public would be in Guaraní.
+In 2017, they set up units in every government department ensuring that written communication intended for the public is in Guaraní.
 A Guaraní language training program is also provided for civil servants.
-The head of the language ministry said that if the people speak Guaraní, they should be served in their language.
+The head of the language ministry said that if the people speak Guaraní, they are served in their language.

-But three years earlier, Guaraní’s status was lifted.
+But three years earlier, they lifted the status of Guaraní.
 The regional trading group, the Parliament of Mercosur officially used Guaraní as their working language.

 The government is serious in its campaign to make the country bilingual by giving equal parity to its two official languages.
 The government intends to make the previously marginalized population the right to freely access medical care, the justice system and various government services.

 Although the stigma is still there, speaking Guaraní now due to the coordinated efforts of the Ministry of Language Policy and the government has a positive effect on the language.

 Businesses and newborn babies get Guaraní names.
 In the capital city of Asunción, the use of signs and billboards written in Guaraní texts is very noticeable.
 Even local artists are switching from folk genre and creating rap, metal and rock songs using Guaraní.